phelim-h/encord-agents/docs/getting_started.md

 ![Project Workflow](assets/project-workflow.png)

 Notice the purple node in the workflow; It's an agent node **with name: `pre-label`**.
-Furthermore, is has just one pathway called "annotate."
+Furthermore, it has just one pathway called "annotate."

 Copy the `Project ID` in the top left of the project page.